blessedjasonmwanza/bookstore-cms/README.md

 ## Setup prerequisites

-In order for the app to work begin by installing node modules by running:
+In order for the app to work, you need to install dependency modules by running:
 ### `npm install`

 ## Available Scripts (Running the App)